abhiTronix/deffcode/docs/help.md

 > Donations help keep DeFFcode's development alive and motivate me _(as author)_. :heart:{ .heart }

-It is (like all open source software) a labour of love and something I am doing with my own free time.
-If you would like to say thanks, please feel free to make a donation through ko-fi:
+It is something I am doing with my own free time.
+But so much more needs to be done, and I need your help to do this.
+For just the price of a cup of coffee, you can make a difference :slight_smile:

 <script type='text/javascript' src='https://ko-fi.com/widgets/widget_2.js'></script><script type='text/javascript'>kofiwidget2.init('Support Me on Ko-fi', '#eba100', 'W7W8WTYO');kofiwidget2.draw();</script>